xrdebug/php/README.md

 ## Custom inspectors

-You may want to create your own custom inspectors to easily debug information in your context:

-* Check [XrInspector](src/Inspector/XrInspector.php) to get an idea on how you may send the data.
+💡 A custom inspector can provide better (customized) insights for your existing application.

+* Extend [XrInspector](src/Inspector/XrInspector.php) to add your extra methods.
-* Create your custom inspector using [XrInspectorTrait](src/Inspector/Traits/XrInspectorTrait.php) to get the `sendMessage` method.
-Also create a null inspector, like [XrInspectorNull](src/Inspector/XrInspectorNull.php) to void any inspection call if XR is disabled.
+* Also create a `null` inspector (check [XrInspectorNull](src/Inspector/XrInspectorNull.php)) to void any inspection call if XR is disabled.
-* Register your custom `xri_function`, just like [xri()](src/functions.php) but replacing your symbols.
+* Register your custom `function`, just like `xri()` at [functions.php](src/functions.php) but replacing your symbols.

 ## Exception handling

+💡 XR's throwable handler can hook or replace your existing exception handler logic.

-Use `registerThrowableHandler` to enable XR to handle throwables.
+Use `registerThrowableHandler` to enable XR throwable handling.

 ```php